-VW Golf R Tuned By Mountune Drag Races Stock Golf R, Audi RS3
+VW Golf R By Mountune Drag Races Stock Golf R, Audi RS3

 It's a photo finish.

-Mountune made a new for itself in the tuning scene for its upgrades tailored to various Ford performance models like the Fiesta ST and the Focus RS, but as of 2019, the aftermarket experts are also fiddling with Volkswagens.
+Mountune made a name for itself in the tuning scene for its upgrades tailored to various Ford performance models like the Fiesta ST and the Focus RS, but as of 2019, the aftermarket experts are also fiddling with Volkswagens.
 Under the “M52” sub-brand created in collaboration with alloy wheel manufacturer Fifteen52, Mountune wants to spice up your current-generation Golf GTI or R.

 The folks over at Carwow on YouTube got their hands on a Mountune Golf R and decided to pit it against a stock version of VW’s all-paw hot hatch as well as the more upscale Audi RS3 Sportback.
 With 360 horsepower and 500 Newton-meters (370 pound-feet) of torque, the tuned R obviously had to beat the standard 300-hp, 400-Nm (295 lb-ft) model, but how did it fare in a drag race battle with the 400 hp and 480 Nm (355 lb-ft) available in the Audi?